oscarsjlh/oscarsjlh/README.md

 - 🌱 I’m currently learning **Kubernetes, Go, Linux,IaC, GitOps**

-- 👨‍💻 All of my projects are available at [www.oscarcorner.com](www.oscarcorner.com)

 - 💬 Ask me about **Kubernetes, Go, Linux**

 - 📫 How to reach me **oscarsjlh@gmail.com**